Axual/ksml/docs/quick-start.md

 4. [Next steps](#next-steps)

 ## Introduction
-KSML comes with an example setup, where a producer outputs SensorData messages to Kafka, which are then processed by KSML pipelines.
+KSML comes with example definitions, which contain a producer that outputs SensorData messages to Kafka, and several pipelines, which each independently consume and process the produced messages.

 ## Starting a demo setup
 After checking out the repository, go to the KSML directory and execute the following: